beancount/fava/fava/docs/features.md

 - For all Documents: `/<slug>/journal/?show=documents`
 - For all Notes: `/<slug>/journal/?show=notes`

 There's a special URL handler `/jump` which can be used to jump to current page with given params.
 This is useful to limit the scope of current viewing page.
 E.g. `/jump?time=last+month+-+next+month` will show current page but limit to the last month, this month and the next month.

 ## Language

 You can change the language of the interface by specifying the `language` setting.
 Currently Fava supports English (`en`) and German (`de`).

 If no setting is specified, Fava tries to guess the language from your browser settings.

 ## Documents upload

+### Uploading normal documents

 To store a document in a specific account, just drag and drop the file on the account name in a tree-table.

 While still dragging, the background-color of the account name will switch to blue, indicating that you can drop a file there.

 Once dropped, a popup will be shown where you can rename the file before storing.
 If the filename does not already start with a date (`YYYY-MM-DD`), the current date will be added as a prefix automatically.

 The file will be then stored in your Beancount documents folder, in a sub-folder named after the account.
-You can set the path to the Beancount documents folder by specifying the `option "documents" "/User/test/invoices"`-option (absolute or relative to your Beancount file) in your Beancount file.
+You can set the path to the Beancount documents folder by specifying the `option "documents" "/Users/test/invoices"`-option (absolute or relative to your Beancount file) in your Beancount file.

+Beancount will automatically discover files in your `"documents"`-folders and emmit corresponding Document entries.

+When enabling the `tag_discovered_documents`-plugin, these Document entries will be tagged with `#discovered` and can be filtered in the Journal:

+    plugin "fava.plugins.tag_discovered_documents"

+### Uploading statements

+When dropping a file on a transaction in the Journal, the file will be uploaded as described above, and a `statement`-metadata-entry inserted for the transaction in your Beancount file.

+When dropped on the description, the metadata-entry will be added to the transaction and the file will be uploaded to a subfolder corresponding to the first posting.
+When dropped on one of the postings, the metadata-entry will be added to that posting, and the file uploaded to the corresponding subfolder.

+**Note**: Uploading statements modifies your Beancount file!

+When enabling the `link_statements`-plugin, the Document entries created by Beancount (see above) will be tagged with `#statement`, linked to the corresponding transaction and can be filtered in the Journal:

+    plugin "fava.plugins.link_statements"